OnionUI/Onion/website/docs/07-apps/01-included-in-onion/scraper.md

 # Scraper

 A missing illustration in your game list?
 Onion Scraper can solve that!
-Using WiFi (so Miyoo Mini Plus only), this app allows you to download game covers without even touching your SD card or a computer.
+Using WiFi (so Miyoo Mini+ only), this app allows you to download game covers without even touching your SD card or a computer.

 https://www.youtube.com/watch?v=lOMP0ozb0I0